 What does your child learn at school each day?
 Find information about our curriculum subjects here.

-At Ryedene Primary School we follow the National Curriculum and below demonstrates how we teach each subject.
+At Ryedene Primary and Nursery School we follow the National Curriculum and below demonstrates how we teach each subject.
 We regularly inform parents through our termly class newsletters about the learning that will be taking place.
 Advice on how to support your child during the term is offered through this communication.

 If you would like any more information on our school curriculum please do not hesitate to contact Mrs T. Dennis, Headteacher and Curriculum Lead, who will be happy to answer your questions.